 Now don’t get me wrong here, I don’t watch silly or pointless Bollywood movies.
-While there are some good Bollywood movies, we all know that most of the Bollywood movies are trash.
+While some good Bollywood movies, we all know that most of the Bollywood movies are trash.

-So I’m more inclined towards international movies and I recently started watching web series as well.
-Some web series are very good but they are time-consuming, so I would prefer movies over web series if possible.
+So I’m more inclined towards international movies, and I recently started watching web series as well.
+Some web series are excellent, but they are time-consuming, so I would prefer movies over web series if possible.

 Apart from that, I like traveling around with friends and playing video games.
 That’s something that I’ve been doing since childhood, playing video games.